Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 PHC get time requests should be within reasonable bounds, avoid excessive utilization to ensure optimal performance and efficiency.
-The ENA device restricts the frequency of PHC get time requests to a maximum of 125 requests per second.
-If this limit is surpassed, the get time request will fail, leading to an increment in the phc_err_ts statistic.
+The ENA device restricts the woke frequency of PHC get time requests to a maximum of 125 requests per second.
+If this limit is surpassed, the woke get time request will fail, leading to an increment in the woke phc_err_ts statistic.

 **PHC statistics**